 It’s easy to become a citizen of Vanuatu without leaving your house and unlock visa-free travel all over the world.
 Before the pandemic it was necessary to give the Oath of Allegiance to Vanuatu in front of the Commissioner of Oaths either in Vanuatu or abroad, nowadays it is possible to become a citizen of this Pacific country and give the oath via Zoom.

 Mostly, investors participate in citizenship programs in Caribbean and Pacific countries for visa-free travel and investment returns.
-Even though countries like Vanuatu can offer a luxury paradise-like lifestyle, their remoteness is often treated like a disadvantage.
+Even though countries like Vanuatu can offer a luxury paradise-like lifestyle, their remoteness is often treated as a disadvantage.
 Not a lot of wealthy individuals are ready to live that far away from the Western countries.
 But some of them are, including one of Astons’ clients, Robert J.

-Robert is 42, he is married and has three young kids, ages 1 to 4.
-He was born in one of the ex-USSR countries and bears a ‘weak’ passport — the one with a limited number of visa-free countries, and the one that usually leads to prolonged security checks on the border.
-He was thinking about another citizenship for a while and was leaning towards Great Britain Tier 1 Investor Visa.
-But it seemed like an impossible task as he couldn’t find an immigration company he could trust: most of them seemed too shady, promised too much, but backed off after hearing about Robert’s Uzbekistan citizenship even though there’s not a single rule or law that prohibits Uzbeks from participating in Tier 1 Investor visa program.
+He had been thinking about another citizenship for a while and was leaning towards the UK’s Tier 1 Investor Visa.
+But it seemed like an impossible task as he couldn’t find an immigration company he could trust: most of them seemed too shady and promised too much, but backed off after hearing about Robert’s Uzbekistan citizenship even though there’s not a single rule or law that prohibits Uzbeks from participating in Tier 1 Investor visa program.

 “It felt like these companies wanted easy money and easy clients.
 And I wanted personal approach and attention to details as I didn’t want to mark my reputation with a visa refusal”, says Robert.

-Then the pandemic came.
-Last spring Robert got stuck in Russia while his wife and kids were on holidays on the Canary Islands.
-He couldn’t leave the country due to coronavirus restrictions and was looking jealously at his friends with second citizenships.
-One of the friends recommended Robert to ask about citizenship programs at Astons, where he got his St. Kitts & Nevis citizenship himself.
+Last spring Robert got stuck in Russia while his wife and kids were on holiday on the Canary Islands.
+He couldn’t leave the country due to coronavirus restrictions and was looking jealously at his friends with second citizenship.

 ‘I don’t know what I need, but here’s what I want’